LordGamer7063/Interstellar-4/README.md

 # Interstellar V6

-This is a unstable version of Interstellar rewritten from the ground up.
+This is a BETA version of Interstellar rewritten from the ground up.
 Expect release around the start of the 2024-2025 school year.

 ## Development